-The majority of the opportunities that arise from Suffolk Coastal and Waveney will be conducted via the Quick Call facility of the Delta-eSourcing solution.
+The majority of the opportunities that arise will be conducted via the Quick Call facility of the Delta-eSourcing solution.

 Please note there is a password reminder link on the homepage and user guides to support your use of the Delta service.
 If however, you experience any technical difficulties please contact the Delta eSourcing Helpdesk on 0845 270 7050 or email email@example.com.

-All contracts must comply with European and UK law, EU procurement thresholds and our own Contract Procedure Rules, which are part of each council's Constitution.
+All contracts must comply with European and UK law, EU procurement thresholds and our own Contract Procedure Rules, which are part of our Constitution.
 These govern our contracting activities, procedures for obtaining quotations, issuing tenders, and awarding contracts.

 Subject to the value of the works, supplies or services sought, there are differing requirements to obtain quotations and issue tenders.
 The thresholds for when the Council must obtain written quotations and issue tenders are shown in the table below: